Antrita/FIX_CODE/README.md

 A simple menu is displayed after the FIX application has started.
 You can use this menu to perform various actions:

-- 1 -> Place Buy Order
+- buy -> Place Buy Order
-- 2 -> Place Sell Order
+- sell -> Place Sell Order
-- 3 -> Subscribe to Market Data
+- subscribe -> Subscribe to Market Data
-- 4 -> Cancel Market Data Subscription
+- unsubscribe -> Cancel Market Data Subscription
-- 5 -> Order Cancel Request
+- cancel -> Order Cancel Request
-- 6 -> Order Status Request
+- status -> Order Status Request
-- logout -> Logout and Exit
+- quit -> Logout and Exit

-- d -> Start debugger
+# EXAMPLES

+## Users can now enter commands like:

+- buy -55 EUR/USD -38 100000
+- sell -55 USD/JPY -38 50000
+- subscribe -55 GBP/USD
+- cancel -41 123456 -55 EUR/USD -54 1
+- status -11 789012 -55 USD/JPY -54 2

-Enter the corresponding number or action to perform the desired operation.
+Enter the corresponding command or action to perform the desired operation.